datastist/study_r/README.md

 **About me**: I am a data scientist working for private companies (both in TH and in SG; see my resume above).

-I am also an adjunct lecturer at the Department of Psychology, CU, where I received my B.Sc. and M.A. in Psychology.
+I am also an adjunct lecturer (occasionally) at the Psychology Faculty, Chulalongkorn University, where I received my B.Sc. and M.A.

 I created this website for the sake of my own storytelling and teaching skills.
 However, anyone can access the topics listed here.
 Hopefully my cats (aka my students) will learn some basic R skills here.

-By the way, if you have any questions or urgently need a statistical consultant, please email me with the subject line: CATS HELP!!!.
+By the way, if you have any questions or urgently need a statistical consultant, please email me with the **subject line: CATS HELP!!!**.

 ## แมวเรียน R ภาษาไทย ##